 Healthcare Association of New York State

-As Executive Vice President at HANYS, Dennis Whalen plays a key role in shaping HANYS' overall policies and in helping the membership navigate health care reform.
-In nearly 35 years of public service to New York State in both Democratic and Republican administrations, Mr. Whalen has established a sterling reputation for his knowledge, his credibility, and his capacity to reconcile conflict and achieve consensus on contentious health policy issues.
-Most recently, he served as Director of State Operations.
-In that position, he was responsible for overseeing the operation of all 78 executive branch agencies, directing the Governor's policymaking staff of deputy secretaries, and advising the Governor on all state operational matters.
+Dennis Whalen became President of HANYS in June 2013, after serving for four years as Executive Vice President and Chief Operating Officer, playing a key role in shaping HANYS' overall policies and helping the membership navigate health care reform.
+Before joining HANYS in 2009, Mr. Whalen established a sterling reputation for his knowledge, credibility, and capacity to reconcile conflict and achieve consensus on contentious health policy issues during 35 years of public service to New York State in both Democratic and Republican administrations.
+Most recently, he served as Director of State Operations, where he was responsible for overseeing the operation of all 78 executive branch agencies, directing the Governor's policymaking staff of deputy secretaries, and advising the Governor on all state operational matters.
 Prior to this appointment, he served both Governor Eliot Spitzer and Governor David Paterson as Deputy Secretary for Health and Human Services.
-In this position, he oversaw the operation of 12 state agencies: Health, Mental Health, Mental Retardation and Developmental Disabilities, Alcoholism and Substance Abuse Services, Aging, Temporary and Disability Assistance, Children and Family Services, Medicaid Inspector General, Welfare Inspector General, Veteran's Affairs, Commission on Quality Care, and Council on Children and Families.
+In this position, he oversaw the operation of 12 state agencies: Health, Mental Health, Mental Retardation and Developmental Disabilities, Alcoholism and Substance Abuse Services, Aging, Temporary and Disability Assistance, Children and Family Services, Medicaid Inspector General, Welfare Inspector General, Veteran's Affairs, Commission on Quality Care, Council on Children and Families.
 For a decade (1996-2006), he served as the Executive Deputy Commissioner of the Department of Health (DOH).
-He previously served in DOH as Director of the Office of Health Systems Management and the Director of the New York State AIDS Institute.
+He previously served at DOH as Director of the Office of Health Systems Management, and the Director of the New York State AIDS Institute.
 Prior to DOH, he served in policymaking positions at the Office of Alcoholism and Substance Abuse Services, including as Deputy Commissioner for Program Services.
 He began his career in state government in 1974 as a public health educator at DOH.
 He is a graduate of Marist College and the National Preparedness Leadership Institute at the Kennedy School of Government.